 With a bit over 25 lbs, this is also the most portable outdoor air conditioner.
 Anybody can move it around; from the pool to the grill area or any other place in your yard.

 You can move it even when it’s full due to the smaller water tank.
 While bigger units have 10+ gallon tanks, this small outside air conditioner has a 6.6-gallon tank.
 It’s actually big considering the Honeywell CO25AE has only a 694 CFM output.
 The whole point is that you can move it around even with a full tank.

 It does require 235 watts to run and it’s not exactly energy-efficient.
 It’s convenient and very easy to use but it draws quite a bit of power.

 All in all, Honeywell CO25AE is the best small portable outdoor air conditioner.
 Too small for patios but perfect for grilling or sunbathing:

-This is the summary on “outdoor air conditioner”; which is what we call these bigger evaporative coolers.
-There give was a way to enjoy a cool breeze even when we’re outdoors.
+This is the summary on “outdoor air conditioner”.
+This is what we call these bigger evaporative coolers.
+There give us a way to enjoy a cool breeze even when we’re outdoors.

 Table of Contents